sdr-enthusiasts/gitbook-adsb-guide/useful-extras/alternative-graphing-with-grafana.md

 Open the `.env` file that was created when deploying `readsb`.

-Append the following lines to the end of the file; avoid using surrounding "" for the variables, which can be set to any value you like and token should be though of as a very strong password:
+Append the following lines to the end of the file; avoid using surrounding "" for the variables, which can be set to any value you like and token should be thought of as a very strong password:

 ```
 INFLUXDB_USER=<your influxdb username>